 But when should you do it?
 Is there a magic age that’s best to start putting money away, or is there a tipping point when it’s too late?
 We’ll cover everything you need to know in this article.

 When to start saving for your child?

 The sooner the better is a general rule of thumb when it comes to saving for your children.
-Unfortunately, this isn’t always possible for everyone – there may be more pressing financial matters, or you’re simply not in a position to put money away for the long term.
+Though unfortunately, this isn’t always possible for everyone – there may be more pressing financial matters, or you’re simply not in a position to put money away for the long term.

 Saving in cash or investments?

 How you choose to save for your child is entirely up to you, but two of the most popular options are cash or investments.
 There’s no wrong answer here, as both options have their own benefits and it will likely come down to what’s right for your needs.

 For example, parents may choose to save in cash (through a Junior Cash ISA) as this is what they know best.
 You’re also unlikely to lose money when saving in this way, unless you’re banking with someone who’s not covered by the Financial Services Compensation Scheme and something goes wrong.

 However, make sure you keep an eye on interest rates and inflation.